MixinNetwork/mvm.dev/src/guide/uniswap.md

 Note: These modifications are not made for deployment to MVM, these are just some modifications according to the configuration requirements for different network deployments.

-The first is to change the chainId in `contracts/UniswapV2ERC20.sol` to the network ID of the Quorum testnet.
+The first is to change the chainId in `contracts/UniswapV2ERC20.sol` to the network ID of the MVM testnet.
 Note that the call to assembly is removed here, because the Uniswap code is very old, and many new features on the new network are not easy to support.

 ```solidity
 constructor() public {